How Does German Public Transport Work?

 Depending on the Verkehrsverbund, some of the tickets will require a validation before, or upon, boarding a bus, tram or train.
 There is no hard and fast rule for this and it is regulated by the individual transport authorities.
 It can also be dependent upon where you purchase your ticket.

 An example in my local area is that a day ticket purchased from a bus driver does not require validation because it comes with the date and time stamp of issue pre-printed on it.
-However, if you have a strip of 5 tickets which are blank and require validation before travel, you have to stamp these in the machines either on the buses or on the platforms of train stations.
+However, if you have a strip of 5 tickets which are blank and require validation before travel, you have to stamp these in the machines either on the buses or on the train station platform.
 The best advice here is if in doubt, ask.
 You will usually be able to find somebody in the ticket office who speaks English.
 Bus and train drivers less likely so.

 Here is a rundown of the most common types of ticket available for instant purchase: